Regulus Street

 From Pittsburgh Streets

-Regulus Street was officially named and opened in 1929.[1]
+Regulus Street was laid out as part of the Summer Hill Terrace plan of lots in August 1928[1] and officially named and opened in 1929.[2]
 It is named for the star Regulus, α Leonis, one of the brightest stars in the night sky.
-Nearby Sirius Street and Markab Street, named and opened by the same ordinance, also took the names of stars.
+Nearby Sirius Street and Markab Street, in the same plan of lots, also took the names of stars.

 References